TAMUSHPE/tamushpe-guides/docs/shpeathon26/marketingPhase/deliverables.md

 ## Logo & Slogan

 Design a distinctive logo and a memorable slogan for your company.
 Generative AI use is **STRICTLY PROHIBITED** for this task.
-To earn full points, make sure to submit **PROOF** that you're logo and slogan is **NOT** AI generated.
+To earn full points, make sure to submit **PROOF** that your logo and slogan is **NOT** AI generated.
 Put in the effort to create something unique that reflects your company’s mission and vision.

 ![Logo Example](/img/shpeathon-logo-examples.png)